 The History of Ames

-Ames is at the junction of MLK and U.S. Highway 90, forty-two miles west of Beaumont in south central Liberty County.
-Once known as Rachal Station after pioneer Darius Ciriaque Rachalqv, Ames was renamed for a section foreman on the Texas and New Orleans Railroad.
+The City of Ames is located at the junction of Farm Road 160 and U.S. Highway 90, forty-two (42) miles west of Beaumont in south central Liberty County.
+Once known as Rachal Station after pioneer Darius Ciriaque Rachal, Ames was renamed for a section foreman on the Texas and New Orleans Railroad.
 The community had a flag station during the Civil War and a full station by 1890.
 A local Catholic rectory was built in 1915.
 Ames had a population of twenty-five in 1930.
 The county set up a new voting box there in 1945.
 In 1972 Ames voters incorporated their town by a margin of 69 to 8.
 During the mid-1970s the town's population was estimated at 350, and by 1980 Ames had 1,155 residents and an array of businesses.
-The population was 989 in 1990 and grew to 1,079 in 2000.